 Extending NAS to Google Cloud Storage with Komprise

-Komprise coupled with Google Cloud Storage automatically identifies and moves cold data by policy from any NAS to Google Cloud Storage.
-This is accomplished without disruption because the moved data still looks like it’s stored on the primary NAS.
+Komprise coupled with Google Cloud automatically identifies and moves cold data by policy from any NAS to Google Cloud Storage.
+This is accomplished without disruption because with patented Transparent Move Technology, the moved data still looks like it’s stored on the primary NAS.
 When a user or an application accesses this data, Komprise automatically recalls it with a transparent bridge of object data to files.
 IT can manage their storage farms efficiently, automatically and seamlessly—without having to ask for user permission.

 Analyze Data Usage and Growth Across Storage

-Komprise provides Dynamic Data Analytics across storage silos to identify how much data is hot and how much is cold and to help answer the following:
+Komprise provides dynamic data analysis across storage silos to identify how much data is hot and how much is cold and to help answer the following: